zcash/zcash/doc/security-warnings.md

 RPC Interface
 ---------------

+Users should choose a strong RPC password.
+If no RPC username and password are set, zcashd will not start and will print an error message with a suggestion for a strong random password.
+If the client knows the RPC password, they have at least full access to the node.
+In addition, certain RPC commands can be misused to overwrite files and/or take over the account that is running zcashd.
+(In the future we may restrict these commands, but full node access – including the ability to spend from and export keys held by the wallet – would still be possible unless wallet methods are disabled.)

-If the client knows the RPC password, they have full access to the node.
-Users should choose a strong RPC password, and refrain from changing the default setting that only allows RPC connections from localhost.
-A remote host would enable a MITM to execute arbitrary RPC commands.
+Users should also refrain from changing the default setting that only allows RPC connections from localhost.
+Allowing connections from remote hosts would enable a MITM to execute arbitrary RPC commands, which could lead to compromise of the account running zcashd and loss of funds.
 For multi-user services that use one or more zcashd instances on the backend, the parameters passed in by users should be controlled to prevent confused-deputy attacks which could spend from any keys held by that zcashd.

 Block Chain Reorganization: Major Differences
 -------------------------------------------------